 Dental complaint 2: Long wait time

-Patients come to your practice to quickly get over whatever bothers them.
-Understandably, they’ll not be pleased if they wait too long.
+Patients come to your practice for their appointments, no matter how well-decorated your waiting area is and how delightful your fish are.
+Understandably, they won’t be pleased if they wait too long.
 If the wait is beyond a few minutes, they may even go on to write a negative review.

-You might be a popular dentist in your neighborhood who attends to several patients every day.
+You might be a well respected dentist in your neighborhood who attends to several patients every day.
 Since the time spent treating each patient can vary, some patients might have to wait.
-Make sure you don’t receive uncalled dental complaints and do these:
+While some waiting is to be expected, you can mitigate most complaints about longer wait times with a few easy steps.
+These are::

-• Ask your patients to schedule appointments so that you get enough buffer time to help you in case somebody’s treatment stretches beyond your expectations. ‘
+• Ask your front desk team to schedule appointments so that you get enough buffer time between patients in case a treatment takes more time than expected. ‘

 • Proactively inform all your patients that their appointment time is tentative and can vary slightly.